The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

 \subsection{Reconstruction theorems}

-It is shown in \cite[Corollary~1.2]{GWX} that the category $\1_p^\comp/\tau\Mod$ of cellular modules over $\1_p^\comp/\tau$ is purely algebraic\footnote{It is known that over complex numbers, the $p$-completion and the $\textup{H}\Z/p$-nilpotent completion for the sphere are equivalent.}: under the $t$-structure defined in \cite{GWX}, the heart is equivalent to $\MU_{2*}\MU_p^\comp\CoMod$; and the entire module category can be identified with Hovey's \emph{stable category of comodules} $\Stable(\MU_{2*}\MU_p^\comp)$ (see \cite{Hovey} for a definition of this category).
+It is shown in \cite[Corollary~1.2]{GWX} that the category $\1_p^\comp/\tau\Mod$ of cellular modules over $\1_p^\comp/\tau$ is purely algebraic\footnote{It is known that over the complex numbers, the $p$-completion and the $\textup{H}\Z/p$-nilpotent completion for the sphere are equivalent.}: under the $t$-structure defined in \cite{GWX}, the heart is equivalent to $\MU_{2*}\MU_p^\comp\CoMod$; and the entire module category can be identified with Hovey's \emph{stable category of comodules} $\Stable(\MU_{2*}\MU_p^\comp)$ (see \cite{Hovey} for a definition of this category).
+Other versions of this result over $\C$ can be found in \cite{Krause, pstrkagowski2018synthetic, mmf}.
 We upgrade this to an integral result over arbitrary fields, using $\1_{c=0}$ as a replacement for $\1_p^\comp/\tau$ (which makes sense by the discussion after Theorem~\ref{thm:intro-main}).